karlnicoll/website/about.md

 This is mainly a place where I keep my thoughts and links to my various different projects.
 You can find most of my projects on my Github or on my [portfolio](/portfolio) page.

+I have a blog, but I don't usually post anything unless I have something interesting or useful to say, so you can sometimes expect _years_ between posts :-).